 Now, don't get me wrong.
 The rural photography business isn't a "snap".
 For one thing, you'll have to have enough get-up-and-go to drum up all your own customers, and your busiest working hours will be odd times like weekends and afternoons.

 Country picture-taking won't make you rich either, but it sure pays the bills!
 And if you don't want to jump into the new occupation all at once, photography also makes an excellent part time pocket-stuffer: You can earn $300 to $400 a month even if you only work on Saturdays and Sundays.
-Heck, I've actually cleared a sweet hundred bucks from a weekend wedding for only two hours
+Heck, I've actually cleared a sweet hundred bucks from a weekend wedding for only two hours of pleasant labor!

 Of course, you can't take pictures without camera equipment.
 You may think that acquiring such specialized paraphernalia will mean spending your bottom dollar on a collection of meters, filters, lenses, doodads, and other gizmos too complex to name, but it ain't so.
 You'll only need three basic "tools" to set yourself up: a camera, a flash unit, and a set of studio lights.
 And the whole package doesn't have to run you more than $150 to $200!